ethereum/consensus-specs/specs/altair/bls.md

     Refer to the BLS signature draft standard for more information.
     """
     assert len(pubkeys) > 0
+    for pubkey in pubkeys:
+        # Ensure that the given inputs are valid pubkeys
+        assert bls.KeyValidate(pubkey)

     result = copy(pubkeys[0])
     for pubkey in pubkeys[1:]:
         result += pubkey